v-dvorak/graphbased-wfc/docs/tech_docs.md

 # Rulebook

-Rulebook is a collection of rules that, when asked by a type returns a single `Rule`.
+Rulebook is a collection of rules that, when queried by a node type (color) returns a single `Rule`.
 It has two arrays of rules, one for the relationships between a parent and children (that is passed to a constructor by the user) and one for the relationships between a child and parents (that is created automatically during initialization).

 This way, when assigning a value $M$ to a node $K$, we can easily retrieve rule for children using `rulesForChildren[`$M$`]` and rule for parents using `rulesForParents[`$M$`]`, and update options of $K$'s neighbors accordingly.